-Served (via GTK Partners) as exclusive financial advisor to Milpitas, California-based Silicon Turnkey Solutions, a leader in the high-reliability ("hi-rel") semiconductor test sector, through its acquistion to Micross Components, a global provider of distributed and specialty electronic components for military, space, medical, and demanding industrial applications.
+Through its technology boutique platform GTK platorm, served as exclusive financial advisor to Milpitas, California-based Silicon Turnkey Solutions, a leader in the high-reliability ("hi-rel") semiconductor test sector, through its acquistion to Micross Components, a global provider of distributed and specialty electronic components for military, space, medical, and demanding industrial applications.

 GT Securities assisted Telverse, a Voice over IP (VoIP) software company, in raising its first venture capital round.
 The company was subsequently sold to Level 3 Communications for a mid-8 figure sum.

 GT Securities advised Thrombovision, a provider of biomedical research and development services, on its investor promotion process and introduced Thrombovision to private equity firm National Healthcare Services, who led a $4 million Series A convertible preferred stock financing into the company.